honzoto/honzo_tools/README.md

 ### mh
-Python-based script meant to write center-aligned comments in a text file
+Python-based script meant to write center-aligned comments in a text file Flags are used to specify the character type (c) or indentation/tab level (t) USAGE mh "This is a header"

 ### merger.py
 merges FASTQ files from run1 and run2